davidtchiu/davidtchiu.github.io/teaching/cs261/lab4.interface/index.md

 #### Part III: Validating Book ISBN's
 Cool.
 Another set of items that have unique IDs are books, called ISBNs.
-You're probably already familiar with ISBNs, because you may have had to look up the ISBNs just to ensure that you're buying the right book for your classes.
+You're probably already familiar with ISBNs, because you may have had to look up the ISBNs just to ensure that you're buying the right book for your courses.
 (You can, for instance, search by ISBN on eBay and Amazon).

 - ISBN's are checked quite differently than UPCs, so we'll need a completely new class.
 Create a new class called `ISBNValidator` and you'll want to include the same three instance variables from before and the same two methods: `loadSequence()` and `validate()`.

 - Let's get to the specifics so you can start implementing these methods.
 ISBNs are 10 digits long (there's also a 13-digit version but we'll ignore that for now).
 Unlike UPCs, ISBN's payload includes all 10 numbers.
 Its checksum is the final digit... but there's a catch: occasionally, the final digit is given as the character `"X"`.
 When this is the case, then the checksum AND the last number in the payload should be set to 10.
 To validate, you will want to add up each number in the payload multiplied by its position in reverse order, starting with 10, 9, 8, ... down to 1.
 For instance, the last digit (the checksum) in the payload should be multiplied by 1, then the second-to-last digit should be multiplied by 2, etc. Take the modulo-11 of this sum, and compare it to 0.

-- For example, the ISBN of our BlueJ book is  `0134477367`.
+- For example, the ISBN of a book is  `0134477367`.
 The payload would be `0134477367` (all ten numbers) and the checksum is `7`.
 Remember, we want to multiply each digit with their position in the reverse order (starting with 1).
 The sum of products would be `0*10 + 1*9 + 3*8 + 4*7 + 4*6 + 7*5 + 7*4 + 3*3 + 6*2 + 7*1 == 176`.
 Take the mod-11 result to obtain `176 % 11 == 0`.
 Because the result is 0, this ISBN validates.

 - Here's an example of an ISBN ending with `X`: `013208516X` (Learning to Program with Alice).
 The payload would be `013208516X` noting that the `X` should be stored in your payload array as the value 10.
 The checksum is `10`.
 The sum of products would be `0*10 + 1*9 + 3*8 + 2*7 + 0*6 + 8*5 + 5*4 + 1*3 + 6*2 + 10*1 == 132`.
 Take the mod-11 result to obtain `132 % 11 == 0`, and once again, because the result is `0`, this ISBN validates.

-- Change the `GUI` code so that instead of working with `UPCValidator`, it now works with the `ISBNValidator` class instead.
+- Change the `GUI` code so that instead of working with `UPCValidator`, it works with the `ISBNValidator` class instead.
 To do this, you need to change the `GUI` constructor to accept an `ISBNValidator` instance instead, and you'll need to change the validator instance variable to be of the `ISBNValidator` type.
 (Hmm... that's quite a bit of work just to get things working with a different validator...)
 Next, go back into the Main method and change the input to the GUI to an instance of `ISBNValidator` also.
 Run the main method, and now you should be able to use the same GUI that we used before to check ISBN codes.

 - Here are a couple more 10-digit ISBN's of books I found lying around my office: